 One Young World will hire an Indigenous young person as a Fellow to oversee Indigenous Initiatives.
 One Young World Fellowships are fixed-term roles, ideally suited for recent graduates or early-career professionals.
-Fellows graduate from their role as full members of the One Young World Ambassador Community, receiving iii.
-Extend Global Consultation Process
+Fellows graduate from their role as full members of the One Young World Ambassador Community, receiving life-time membership of the world's most internationally diverse network of young leaders, with access to the exclusive opportunities available to all One Young World Ambassadors.

-The successful candidate will play a key role in leading and developing our strategic initiatives aimed at supporting and empowering Indigenous and First Nation youth around the world.
+The successful candidate will play a key role in leading and developing our strategic initiatives aimed at supporting and empowering Indigenous and First Nations youth around the world.
 One Young World will provide a modest relocation package should the successful candidate need to move to the UK.

-The Indigenous Initiatives Fellow will be responsible for developing and managing key projects and initiatives that emerge from this strategy; organise One Young World Indigenous Council meetings and ensure appropriate follow-up; help manage the Indigenous Youth Day that will precede One Young World 2024 Montréal (Tiohtiá:ke).
+The Indigenous Initiatives Fellow will be responsible for developing and managing key projects and initiatives that emerge from this strategy; organise One Young World Indigenous Council meetings and ensure appropriate follow-up; help manage the Indigenous Youth Day that will precede One Young World 2024 Montréal (Tiohtià:ke).